cunarist/rinf/README.md

 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

-The library files compiled from Rust crates are automatically included in the build folder or the executable binary.
-No manual bundling is needed.
+All build settings of Rust-In-Flutter ensures that all library files compiled from Rust crates are properly included in the final build, ready to be distributed.
+Therefore you do not need to worry about bundling libraries.

 # ☕ Support Us